jurajama/OS_ansible_client/README.md

 # OS_ansible_client
 Docker container with Ansible and modules needed to manage OpenStack.

-## Precondition:
+## Precondition
 - Docker service is installed on the client machine.
 Note that by default package managers of Linux distros often install very old version of the Docker engine.
-To avoid that, follow instructions in <A HREF='https://docs.docker.com/install/'>https://docs.docker.com/install/</A>
+To avoid that, follow instructions in [https://docs.docker.com/install/] (https://docs.docker.com/install)
 - Client machine has got internet connection without need for HTTP proxy.

 ## Running ready-built container from Dockerhub